nisevi/favalorodecorazon/README.md

      * b.
 If the request is for the www subdomain, the CNAME for the externally hosted CDN is served.
 4. CloudFront forwards the request to Amazon S3.
 5. S3 performs a secure redirect from www.favalorodecorazon.com to favalorodecorazon.com.

-## Continuous deployment

-[CircleCI](https://circleci.com/gh/nisevi/favalorodecorazon) is being used to deploy from master branch to AWS.